About the Bibliography

 At present, the Law and Neuroscience Bibliography contains over 1,000 entries, including articles, book chapters, edited volumes and other publications by scholars in law and in a variety of disciplines beyond law.
 Abstracts are provided, where available, and in some cases hotlinks lead directly to the cited work.

 The creation of the bibliography is described in: Francis X. Shen, The Law and Neuroscience Bibliography: Navigating the Emerging Field of Neurolaw , 38 International Journal of Legal Information 352 (2010).

 As we expand and improve the Bibliography, we value your input.
 Please feel free to suggest important citations we may have missed, or website features that end users may find useful.

 If you would like to cite to the Bibliography, please use the following format: MacArthur Foundation Research Network on Law and Neuroscience, Law and Neuroscience Bibliography, available at: < http://www.lawneuro.org >

 For related bibliographic collections of work currently in progress, please see SSRN's Law and Neuroscience eJournal, and the neuroethics bibliography maintained by The Johannes Gutenberg-University of Mainz, Germany.

-The Law and Neuroscience Bibliography is edited by Sarah Grove.
-If you have any questions, comments, technical trouble accessing the bibliography files, or wish to request an Excel version of the bibliography, please contact her at email@example.com .
+The Law and Neuroscience Bibliography is edited by Quenna Stewart.
+If you have any questions, comments, or technical trouble accessing the bibliography files, please contact her at email@example.com .